NamanXbnPro/Mouse-cursor-tracker-using-Python-Flask-/README.md

    Example; `https://73*.*.0.*:8***`

-## Creation and activation of virtual enviroment
+### Creation and activation of virtual enviroment
-1. After cloned or extracted, go into the folder and open it in a Terminal window.
-Then type
-  `python -m venv "Enivroment name of your choice"` {Example; `python -m venv myenv`}

-2.Activate virtual enviroment
-  Refer to these links and look for your device os:
+  # Refer to these links and look for your device os:
   [https://www.geeksforgeeks.org/create-virtual-environment-using-venv-python/](url)

   [https://docs.python.org/3/library/venv.html](url)